skip to main content

 We may earn money when you click our links.

-How to Watch the Exorcist Movies in Order
+Hail Pazuzu: How to Watch the Exorcist Movies in Order

 What an excellent day for an Exorcist marathon.
-We’ve dug up the following (un)holy tome, which tells you how to watch the Exorcist movies in order before The Exorcist: Believer (in theaters Friday, October 6).
-As to resolving your personal demonic infestation—we’re TV experts, not exorcists.
-Maybe try hot yoga?
+We’ve dug up the following (un)holy tome, which tells you how to watch the Exorcist movies in release or chronological order.
+We also include tips on where to watch the excellent documentary Leap of Faith: William Friedkin on The Exorcist and the well-received TV adaption.

 What are the Exorcist movies?